 This is where PyCharm comes to help.
 Let's see how.

 For example, let's find all usages the class

 Mammalia, and then navigate to one of the encountered usages.

 Place the caret at the class declaration, and press Alt+F7.
 The encountered usages of this class show up in the Find tool window:

 If you select one of the usages in the Find tool window and press Enter, PyCharm will open the corresponding file in the editor, with the caret at the class

-By the way, you can find this action on the context menu of any symbol; for example, on the context menu of the class
+By the way, you can find this action from the context menu of any symbol; for example, from the context menu of the class

 This way you can find usages of a symbol with the default settings (across the entire project, overwriting the contents of one tab in the Find tool window).

 Besides finding usages, PyCharm provides several other actions performing actually the same task, but in a slightly different manner.
 All these actions are available from the main menu ():

 Some of these actions are mapped to the keyboard shortcuts by default.
 Let's explore them in details.